SathvikNapa/NLP-JHU/hw-tag/answers.md

 #### Most fixed token

-* Nearly all or most correct corrected tokens were _OOV_ tokens.
+* Nearly all or most corrected tokens were _OOV_ tokens.
 (Meaning, the unlabeled dataset on which the semisupervised model might have had new context than what the ensup data had)
-* This conversion of had the biggest contribution to the emission probability change.
+* This conversion of OOV had the biggest contribution to the emission probability change.

 (f) Suggest at least two reasons to explain why the semi-supervised approach didn’t always help.